friedger/info_tokens/docs/how_to_buy/bitmeex.md

 ![Exchange USD](https://github.com/threefoldfoundation/info_tokens/blob/development/docs/img/16-2%20USD%20exchange.png)

-- You will automatically be redirected to main page:
+- You will automatically be redirected to the main page, showing the result of the exchange:

 ![ExchangeUSD](../img/17-2%20USDFINAL.png)